Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "color": the font color.
 This can be a either a color name or hex-encoded value.
 - @c "bold": @c true to make the text bold.

+@c "image" properties:
+- @c "path": the file path of the image to load.

 Properties common to all graph items:
 - @c "title": the title of the graph, which contains @c label properties.
 - @c "axes": an array of @c axis objects.